 Going off grid doesn’t have to be all or nothing!
-How about trying these off grid cooking methods to get your feet wet in energy savings?
+How about trying these three off grid cooking methods to get your feet wet in energy savings?
+You may not think of the last one as being an off grid cooking method but you may already be doing it!
+FYI, none of these methods involve a campfire.

 This post is inspired by the off grid cooking information in our book, The Do It Yourself Homestead.
 We cover multiple way to redirect and conserve energy on the homestead, including off grid living ideas.
 Even converting your current homestead to be more “off grid-ish” no matter where you live.
 To learn more about the book, click below: